 In large CIP systems, the process is run by computer in order to control the velocity, temperature, time, and concentration of chemicals used for sanitizing.
-A final rinse removes any detergent remains.
+A final rinse removes any detergent that remains.

 One of the key components in any CIP system is the pump used to propel water and cleaning agents throughout the system.
 “When you’re sizing a CIP pump, it’s really important that it has the proper performance to enable it to move the CIP fluid at the proper velocity and the proper flow rate,” says Steve Guskey, senior vice president of engineering at Dixon Sanitary.

 Guskey says the velocity needs to meet the industry standard of approximately 5 feet per second in order to properly clean components.
-The larger the line size, the more flow required to achieve required velocity.
-Variables such as internal surface finish, piping elevations and the number and type of fittings all play a part in the final calculation and equipment specification.
+The larger the line size, the more flow is required to achieve the required velocity.
+Variables such as internal surface finish, piping elevations, and the number and type of fittings all play a part in the final calculation and equipment specification.
 And, in order to be cleaned in place, all parts of the processing system must be drainable.

 Almost as soon as the CIP process was invented, users recognized that the method had to be standardized in order to ensure uniform safety and quality control.
 These standards became known as “3-A standards” for the three interest groups that cooperated to improve equipment design and sanitation—regulatory sanitarians, equipment fabricators, and processors.
 Today, 3-A Sanitary Standards, Inc. (3-A SSI) is a nonprofit corporation that oversees the 3-A Symbol Authorization program and other voluntary certificates to help affirm the integrity of hygienic processing equipment and systems.